 - The muzzling of Canadian government scientists, which got a public airing at a session of the AAAS meeting in Vancouver in February, and prompted an editorial in Nature magazine.

 - The widely reported shuttering of the Department of Fisheries and Ocean’s Experimental Lakes Area, a world-renowned research facility in northwestern Ontario.

 - Ending the National Roundtable on the Environment and the Economy, an independent advisory panel that provided independent advice on environmental sustainability and economic development.

 - The withdrawal of federal funding for the Canadian Foundation for Climate and Atmospheric Science, which has led to, among other things, the closure of the Polar Environment Atmospheric Research Laboratory.

 - The 2008 decision not to renew the national science adviser.

 - Eliminating the long-form census in 2010 and replacing it with a “voluntary” version, leading to the residnation of Statistics Canada’s Chief Statistician, Munir Sheikh.

 The rally received significant media coverage prior to and during the event.
 A report in the Guardian newspaper in the U.K. called it “a widening revolt by the country’s leading scientists against sweeping cuts to government research labs and broadly pro-industry policies.”

 Below is a slideshow from the rally.
-Click on the arrows to toggle back and forth.
-You can also click on the images for a larger view.
+Click on the arrows or the circle icons to toggle back and forth.